 If a person is not eligible for assistance, they will be notified of our reasons in writing.

-Lawyers who support the Self Representation Service
+Firms which support the Self Representation Service

 - Barry Nilsson